 For those wanting to park their car and use public transit, the handy hop-on, hop-off "K-Pass" can be purchased at various locations around the city.
 It also provides access to the city's top attractions, as well as a fun Thousand Islands cruise.

-7. Visit Historic Kingston City Hall
+8. Take a Tour of Historic Kingston City Hall

 Built in 1844 when Kingston was, briefly, the seat of the Province of Canada, Kingston City Hall is now home to the city's government and is regarded as one of the most striking and important neoclassical heritage buildings in Ontario.
 It's also one of the biggest.

-The building's interior is equally compelling, and can be visited as part of a guided tour, available on a first-come, first-served basis (self-guided tours are also available).
-Highlights include the Council Chambers and the Memorial Hall.
+The building's interior is equally compelling, and can be visited as part of a guided tour; these available on a first-come, first-served basis, so be prepared to arrive early.
+Self-guided tours are also available.
+Highlights of a tour include the Council Chambers and the Memorial Hall.

 Address: 216 Ontario Street, Kingston, Ontario

-8. Explore History at Murney Tower National Historic Site of Canada
+9. Explore History at Murney Tower National Historic Site of Canada

 Built in 1846 in the style of the famous Martello Towers of southern England, the Murney Tower was a response by the British to growing tensions with the USA.
 An integral part of the Kingston Fortifications built to protect the city's Royal Naval dockyard and Kingston Harbour, as well as supply depots and the entrance to the Rideau Canal, the Murney Tower continues to dominate the shoreline.